0xPikapool/chain-state-service/README.md

 ## Description

-Service to keep redis hydrated with real-time chain-data required for the API Service to validate transaction validity.
+Service to keep redis hydrated with real-time chain-data required for the API Service to check basic bid validity without hitting a node.

 Primarily, the service
 1. Scrapes `Approval` events where a SettlementContract is the spender, and stores this information + the approve amounts in Redis
-2. Scrapes `Transfer` events involving each 'Approver', and for addresses where a Transfer is detected checks their new balance and caches it in Redis
+2. Scrapes `Transfer` events involving each 'Approver', and uses those as a trigger to update approver balances and cache them in Redis

-This way the API Service can ignore bids that would fail due to insufficient approval or balances without making any node requests (which would otherwise quickly become a bottleneck).
+The service can be arbitrarily stopped/crashed and restarted safetly, it will pick up where it left off.

 Build as a [Standalone Nest Application](https://docs.nestjs.com/standalone-applications).

-## Redis Schema
+## Redis

+### Key Prefix

+All keys are specific to a SettlementContract.

+Each key is prefixed with `{networkId}:{settlementContractId}`, where `settlementContractId` is the first 4 characters of the contract address.

+### Key Schema

-- `{networkId}:{settlementContractId}:syncedBlock`: The block state Redis is currently synced to
+- `{prefix}:syncedBlock`: The block state Redis is currently synced to

-- `{networkId}:{settlementContractId}:approvers`: Set of addresses which have approved the settlement contract
+- `{prefix}:approvers`: Set of addresses which have approved the settlement contract

-- `{networkId}:{settlementContractId}:{address}`: Map of approvers containing
+- `{prefix}:{address}`: Map of approvers containing
   - `lastApproveValue`: The value of the last processed approval event for this address
   - `lastApproveBlock`: Last block the approval amt was updated
   - `lastBalanceValue`: The value of the last processed balance update for this address